What’s at stake in Kansas City elections? How the city prioritizes housing and development

 Kansas City particularly has a shortage in housing for low-income renters, about 91% of whom are cost burdened.
 A five-year housing plan developed by City Hall found that there is not enough housing for low-income households making less than $15,000 a year.
 In contrast, the city has built more housing than is necessary for people making between $15,000 and $50,000 a year — a case of supply outpacing demand.

 Housing advocates criticized some of the housing decisions made by City Hall.
-Last year, citywide tenant union KC Tenants and other housing advocates criticized Mayor Lucas for changing the city’s definition of affordability for developers seeking tax incentives for the second time during his term.
+Last year, KC Tenants and other housing advocates criticized Lucas for changing the city’s definition of affordability for developers seeking tax incentives for the second time during his term.

 Under this new metric, a one bedroom apartment could cost nearly $1,200.
 Housing advocates opposed the decision, arguing that amount is still out of reach for the city’s low-income and working class renters.